craftercms/docs/source/.new-ia/by-role/architect/headless.rst

 CrafterCMS provides an SDK that lets developers focused on a headless use-case add the tools content authors expect, like visual in-context and in-place editing of Web content regardless of the development platform and tools.

-.. todo add a link to the SDK and ICE
+.. todo add a link to the SDK and XB